djhemath/hemath.dev/content/blog/webassembly/why-webassembly-is-faster-than-javascript.md

 - **fetching** WebAssembly takes less time because it is more compact than JavaScript, even when compressed.
 - **decoding** WebAssembly takes less time than parsing JavaScript.
 - **compiling** and optimizing takes less time because WebAssembly is closer to machine code than JavaScript and already has gone through optimization on the server side.
-- **re-optimizing** doesn’t need to happen because WebAssembly has types and other information built in, so the JS engine doesn’t need to speculate when it optimizes the way it does with JavaScript.
+- **re-optimizing** doesn't need to happen because WebAssembly has types and other information built in, so the JS engine doesn't need to speculate when it optimizes the way it does with JavaScript.
-- **executing** often takes less time because there are fewer compiler tricks and gotchas that the developer needs to know to write consistently performant code, plus WebAssembly’s set of instructions are more ideal for machines.
+- **executing** often takes less time because there are fewer compiler tricks and gotchas that the developer needs to know to write consistently performant code, plus WebAssembly's set of instructions are more ideal for machines.
 - **garbage collection** is not required since the memory is managed manually.

 And, This is why, in many cases, WebAssembly will outperform JavaScript when doing the same task.